danilobr94/dynamic-aif-framework/README.md

 ## Notes
 This is a simple environment that was used to investigate some baseline for another project currently in progress.
-It is similar to [ml-fairness-gym](https://github.com/google/ml-fairness-gym) with the main difference being that ml-fairness-gym is built for re-enforcement agents and this framework for classification.
+It is similar to [ml-fairness-gym](https://github.com/google/ml-fairness-gym) with the main difference being that ml-fairness-gym is built for reinforcement agents and this framework for classification.

 # Short Summary
 - Two sequential data generators provide sequential data.